CocosGames/CocosGames/README.md

 A game nerd and a community manager of [Colyseus](https://www.colyseus.io/).

-A translator and a knowledge consultant of [lucid sight](https://www.lucidsight.com/).
+A translator and a knowledge consultant of [Lucid Sight](https://www.lucidsight.com/).